Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/UptimeOrchestrator/classes/UptimeOrchestrator.md

 `K` *extends* keyof [`UptimeEvents`](../../events/eventTypes/interfaces/UptimeEvents.md)

+The event name (must be a key in EventMap).

 #### Parameters

 ##### event

 `K`

-The event name (must be a key in EventMap)
+The event name.

 ##### data

 [`UptimeEvents`](../../events/eventTypes/interfaces/UptimeEvents.md)\[`K`\]

-The event data (must match the type for this event)
+The event data (must match the type for this event).

 #### Returns

 [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<`void`\>

-#### Throws

-Error When middleware processing fails
+A promise that resolves when the event has been emitted.

 #### Remarks